abikesa/ai/README.md

 1. Living, deceased, intersection
 2. History, exam, labs
+   - Standard tokens from clinical practice
+   - Two authors are from computer science and engineering
+   - Why didn't they collaborate with clinicians from their institution?

-3. Usability
+4. Usability
-4. `Definable`
+5. `Definable`
-5. Clinical, guideline, policy
+6. Clinical, guideline, policy
-6. Empirical needs
+7. Empirical needs

    ---